balayokesh/speech-companion/CONTRIBUTING.md

-## Contributing to speech-companion
+<h2 align='center'>Contributing to speech-companion</h2>

 We welcome contributions to speech-companion!
 Here are the steps to follow:

 ### Step 1:
 **Create an [new issue](https://github.com/balayokesh/speech-companion/issues/new) or comment on an [existing issue](https://github.com/balayokesh/speech-companion/issues)**.
 This allows the maintainers to give feedback and guidance before you begin working on something, and helps ensure that the change is consistent with the overall direction of the project.